 In seminars you build on the knowledge and understanding acquired in lectures and develop your skills of analysis and critical evaluation.
 Seminars are intended to extend you and allow you to progressively develop your ability to analyse, evaluate and apply law in a variety of different ways.
 Seminars will also provide the opportunity to develop a number of other skills depending on the module and the exercises undertaken.
 You may work in teams in tackling problem solving activities, may present your work to the group orally or peer review a colleague's.
 Some seminars may adopt a practical workshop approach which will give the opportunity to focus on skills based learning, in particular skills of advocacy, interviewing, research and legal writing.

 Formative assessments will be used in seminars and feedback and feedforward given so as to facilitate progressive development.
 High quality and timely feedback on formative assessments will form an important aspect of the assessment strategy and will be evident in all modules.

 The learning process is designed to be developmental and the expectations of achievement at each level.
 There is a focus on progressive development of legal skills, including research, analysis, critical evaluation and employability skills.

 In addition to tutorials, in some modules pastoral tutorials and group tutorials are provided for all students.
 Various teaching methods will be used to enhance the experience and enjoyment of the modules.
-For example, presentations, peer assessment of presentations and written answers, case notes, mock exam questions and interactive activities will be used.
+For example, presentations, peer assessment of presentations and written answers, case notes, mock exam questions and interactive activities will be used in Tort.

 Feedback and feedforward will be given on all activities.
 Moots, quiz activities and students reporting back on the findings of visits will be used in the Legal Foundations module.
 The visits could be to the Magistrates Court, Crown Court, Combined Courts or Employment Tribunal.
-Student-led tutorials will also be used and these will consist of action learning activities, discussion groups and reportback sessions that will allow students to develop research, communication and teamwork skills.
+Student-led tutorials will also be used and these will consist of action learning activities, discussion groups and report-back sessions that will allow students to develop research, communication and teamwork skills.
+Guest speakers will also be used in the modules to further expand on awareness of the legal sector.
+These will be local practitioners in both civil and criminal litigation.
+Other examples of the different teaching and learning methods include the use of debates in Criminal law and European Law, multiple choice questions and role play activities in Contract law and Oscola activities in Criminal law and Legal Research Method and Skills.
+Debates and role play will be used in Criminal Justice and Client Care, and case studies in Criminal Litigation and Civil Litigation.